thomasyu888/playground/cross_file_validation/README.md

 > [!NOTE]
 > This is a PoC, and may run into type issues.
 Due to the differences from pandas reading in dataframes with NA/blank values, this is most stable when comparing string columns currently.
 > The script will also fail spectacularly if you specify a column that doesn't exist in any of the files or if you don't have access to the file.
 The log file `validation_results.json` will be appended to so if you don't want that, you will need to delete it before running the script.
+This only works for CSV's right now.

 ## Usage